Plastic Ammo - Is it Real? thumbnail image

 Can you buy polymer-cased ammo right now?

-True Velocity’s .308 Winchester rounds are available to the public.
+True Velocity’s .308 Winchester Rounds are available to the public.
 (Source: Gunsandammo.com)

 You sure can.
 True Velocity is currently selling their composite-cased .308 Win ammo for $69.99.
 The company has stated on their website that they are producing rifle cartridges such as 5.56 NATO, 6.5 Creedmoor, and .338 Norma Mag, with no handgun calibers for now.
 Also, calibers other than .308 Win are not available to the public for purchase at this time.
 As much as we would like to see plastic 9mm and .223/5.56 rounds to open up new purchase options in the civilian market, manufacturers aren't ready to produce these en masse just yet.